yell0wfever92/red-teamer-interactive-prompting/README.md

 -   Frontend to send prompts to Google's Gemini API.
 -   Backend Express server to securely handle API requests.
--   Logs all prompts, variations, timestamps, and IP addresses to a MongoDB database.
+-   Logs all prompts, variations, timestamps, IP addresses, **and Gemini responses** to a MongoDB database.
+-   Simple user authentication.
+Login at `/login.html` before submitting prompts.
--   A `/logs.html` page to view the submitted prompts.
+-   A `/logs.html` page to view and filter submitted prompts.

 ## Setup